String Operations

 print("Cleaned:", clean_input)

-This removes spaces at the start and end of the string, which is useful for cleaning form inputs.
+This removes spaces at the beginning and end of the string — useful when cleaning user inputs or survey data.

 Replacing Text